 When Visiting: To maintain a safe and secure environment, all visitors are required to sign in/out at the facility's front desk and obtain a visitor's identification badge.
 All visitors will be escorted throughout the CYS facility.

-Parents/guardians simply dropping off or picking up their child/youth do not have to sign in.
-Parents/guardians visiting the facility or a classroom greater than 5 minutes must sign in at the classroom or at the front desk.
+- ★ Parents/guardians only in the facility for drop-off or pick-up of their child/youth do not have to sign in. - ★ Parents/guardians visiting the facility or a classroom for a purpose other than drop-off or pick-up must sign in at the front desk & classroom as a Visitor.

-Detailed information provided in Chapter 6: Daily Operations.
+Detailed procedures covered in Chapter 6: Daily Operations